|

 David |

 You've got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.
 AuthorI'm a professional pianist and music educator in West Toronto Ontario.
-I'm also a devoted percussionist and drum teacher.
+I'm also a devoted drum set and mallet percussionist.
 Categories

 All